MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/DesigningCircuits.md

 ![Truth Table Algorithm Optimize- Step 1](/images/Circuits/TTAlgorithm_Optimize1.png)

-Each of these AND gates is connected to a different outputs device
+Above the circuit diagram includes two (2) AND gates that handle the 1 1 0 inputs.
+They are *redundant* parts.
+These two AND gates is connected to a different outputs device

 To optimize the circuit diagram